Who we are:

 - Talent to take initiative to implement projects and pursue goals with moderate supervision.

-- Strong analytical, interpersonal, presentation and written and verbal communication skills.
+- Strong analytical, interpersonal, presentation and written and verbal communication skills with the ability to present to diverse audiences, specifically racially, ethnically and socially diverse communities.

 Interested in joining our team as a leader in the national supportive housing movement?